Crate Training A Puppy: The Smart WayFebruary 15, 2021 2021-09-02 7:26

 If it is not possible to tether the puppy, you can put him into a small, safe room: perhaps a bathroom or mud room.
 There he again cannot cause more trouble, and he will not view the time-out as linked to his crate.

-Make the crate a den
+Make it a den

 Then drape another blanket over the crate to make it feel secure and comfortable and block out many bright light.